EugeneVasiliev/nuitrack-prefabs-new/Assets/NuitrackSDK/README.txt

 *First scene*
 1. Open new scene
-2. Click "Prepare The Scene" in Nuitrack menu on the of Editor
+2. Click "Prepare the scene" in the Nuitrack menu item in the menu bar at the top
 3. Drag to the Scene "NuitrackSDK\Frame\Prefabs\Sensor Frame Canvas"
 4. Run the scene